preetam1407/Structure_Analysis_Direct_Stiffness_method/README.md

 # Structure_Analysis_direct_Stiffness_method
-An analysis of a 2-D frame by Indirect Stiffness Method.
+An analysis of a 2-D frame by Direct Stiffness Method.
-The ISM is based on the principles of matrix structural analysis.
+The DSM is based on the principles of matrix structural analysis.

-- Define the structure: Identify the elements, nodes , and their connectivity.
+- Define the structure: Identify the elements, nodes, and their connectivity.
 - Define geometry and material properties.
 - Define boundary conditions.
 - Define loads.